 Spring is a great time to start a compost pile.
 Your compost pile can be as simple or complicated as you would like it to be.
 You can pile materials up in the corner somewhere or build yourself a nice bin system.
 In the spring there is usually a lot of plant material available (see #3 below), why not compost all that extra plant material to enrich your garden!!

 Get a head start on weeds

 Spring is the time for rebirth right?
-Well unfortunately spring is when your weed problems are reborn as well!
-In most parts of the world springs are mild and wet.
+Well, unfortunately, spring is when your weed problems are reborn as well!
+In most parts of the world, spring is mild and wet.
 Perfect conditions for those weed seeds to germinate!
 If you tackle your weed problems early in the spring, pulling is much easier because the plants are small.
 Because the weeds are small they haven’t had a chance to set seeds yet.
 No new weed seeds in your garden this year means fewer weeds to pull later in the summer or next spring!!

 Plant some bare root perennial fruits & veggies